Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Abstract

 \section{Abstract}

-Networks are often interconnected with one system wielding greater influence over another.
-However, it is not well understood how such coupling asymmetry affects self-organized phenomena (e.g., consensus and synchronization).
-Here, we study collective dynamics using a generalization of the graph Laplacian for multiplex networks containing layers that are asymmetrically coupled via a tunable parameter $\delta\in[-1,1]$.
-We explore the nonlinear effects of coupling asymmetry ($\delta\not=0$) on the convergence rate toward a collective state, finding that asymmetry can gives rise to one or more optima $\hat{\delta}$ that maximally accelerate convergence.
-When a faster and a slower system are coupled, depending on their relative timescales, we show that their optimal coupling is either \emph{cooperative} (whereby $|\hat{\delta}|< 1$ and network layers mutually depend on one another) or \emph{non-cooperative} (whereby $|\hat{\delta}|= 1$ and one network directs another without a reciprocated influence).
+Networks are often interconnected, with one system wielding greater influence over another.
+However, the effects of such asymmetry on self-organized phenomena (e.g., consensus and synchronization) are not well understood.
+Here, we study collective dynamics using a generalized graph Laplacian for multiplex networks containing layers that are asymmetrically coupled.
+We explore the nonlinear effects of coupling asymmetry on the convergence rate toward a collective state, finding that asymmetry induces one or more optima that maximally accelerate convergence.
+When a faster and a slower system are coupled, depending on their relative timescales, their optimal coupling is either \emph{cooperative} (network layers mutually depend on one another) or \emph{non-cooperative} (one network directs another without a reciprocated influence).
 It is often optimal for the faster system to more-strongly influence the slower one, yet counter-intuitively, the opposite can also be true.
-We highlight our theory by formulating and analyzing a multiplex-network model for collective (binary) decision making for a human-AI system in which a social network is supported by a network of AI agents, finding that a cooperative optimum requires that these two networks operate on a sufficiently similar timescale.
-More broadly, out work highlights the \emph{optimization of coupling asymmetry and timescale balancing} as fundamental concepts for the design of collective behavior over human-AI and other interconnected systems.
+As an application, we model collective decision-making for a human-AI system in which a social network is supported by an AI-agent network, finding that a cooperative optimum requires that these two networks operate on a sufficiently similar timescale.
+More broadly, our work highlights the \emph{optimization of coupling asymmetry and timescale balancing} as fundamental concepts for the design of collective behavior over interconnected systems.